ericardomuten/profile-page/content/home/experience_teaching.md

     location: Bandung
     date_start: '2016-09-01'
     date_end: '2018-07-01'
-    description: Taught students theoretical physics in the field of mechanics, electrodynamics, thermodynamics, and modern physics as a preparation for their participation in National Science Olympiad.
-I also made and assessed test problems as exercises.
+    description: Taught students theoretical physics in mechanics, electrodynamics, thermodynamics, and modern physics as a preparation for their participation in National Science Olympiad.
+Made and assessed test problems as exercises.

 design: